 A gifted teacher and clinician, Timm coaches drummers around the world through his Remote Coaching Program, and locally in the Kansas City area.
-His Serious Drum Set TM book series is nearing completion and should be ready for publication in 2018.
+His Serious Drum Set TM book series is nearing completion and should soon be ready for publication.

 Since the Nils Lofgren Band's Sacred Weapon tour in 2006, Timm has focused on releasing a series of solo recordings on his own label, performing with various versions of his jazz trio Triplicity, and engineering sessions at his studio and through the Internet.